How often does my piano need to be tuned?

 Most problems with keys can be fixed during the tuning appointment and are included with no extra charge.

 During the tuning, I'll make minor adjustments when necessary to improve the piano.
-This usually includes sluggish, stuck or non-returning keys, bobbling/double striking hammers, squeaky or non-functioning pedals, missing screws, objects jammed in the action, etc.
+This usually includes sluggish, stuck or non-returning keys, bobbling/double striking hammers, squeaky or non-functioning pedals, replacing missing screws, removing objects jammed in the action, etc.

 Service Area and Rates

-I service several areas in the greater Los Angeles area including Pasadena, Altadena, Sierra Madre, San Marino, Alhambra, Monrovia, Arcadia, Monterey Park, Temple City, Rosemead, El Monte, Duarte, San Dimas, Claremont, Glendora, Covina, West Covina, Walnut, Rancho Cucamonga and surrounding areas, Glendale, La Crescenta-Montrose, La Cañada Flintridge, Sunland-Tujunga, Burbank, Studio City, Echo Park, Silver Lake, Los Feliz, Highland Park, Eagle Rock, East LA, Hollywood, North Hollywood, West Hollywood, Laurel Canyon, Chatsworth and surrounding areas.
+I service several areas in the greater Los Angeles area including Pasadena, Altadena, Sierra Madre, San Marino, Alhambra, Monrovia, Arcadia, Monterey Park, Temple City, Rosemead, El Monte, Duarte, San Dimas, Claremont, Glendora, Covina, West Covina, Walnut, Rancho Cucamonga and surrounding areas, Glendale, La Crescenta-Montrose, La Cañada Flintridge, Sunland-Tujunga, Burbank, Studio City, Echo Park, Silver Lake, Los Feliz, Highland Park, Eagle Rock, East LA, Hollywood, North Hollywood, Chatsworth and surrounding areas.

 For rate information, please call or text me at 626-487-6685 or email matt@matthilltuning.com.
 I'd like to hear about your piano so I can give you an estimate for your first appointment.